hereon-GEMS/pydidas/pydidas/docs/source/manuals/cmdline_global/cmd_workflow_tree.rst

 Run the full WorkflowTree
 """""""""""""""""""""""""

+Two different methods are available to run the full :py:class:`WorkflowTree <pydidas.workflow.workflow_tree._WorkflowTree>`.
+First, there is the :py:meth:`execute_process
+<pydidas.workflow.workflow_tree._WorkflowTree.execute_process>` method which
+will run the full workflow for a single frame but will not gather any results from the nodes nor return any values.
+This method is used by the automatic processing where pydidas organizes results.
+Secondly, the :py:meth:`execute_process_and_get_results
+<pydidas.workflow.workflow_tree._WorkflowTree.execute_process_and_get_results>`
-Two different methods are available to run the full ``WorkflowTree``.
-First, there is the ``execute_process`` method which will run the full workflow for a single frame but will not gather any results from the nodes nor return any values.
-Secondly, the ``execute_process_and_get_results`` method will do the same calculations but also gathers the results from the individual plugins and returns them to the user.
-The documentation for the ``execute_process_and_get_results`` method is given below.
+method will do the same calculations but also gathers the results from the individual plugins and returns them to the user.
+The documentation for the :py:meth:`execute_process_and_get_results
+<pydidas.workflow.workflow_tree._WorkflowTree.execute_process_and_get_results>`
+method is given below.

 .. automethod:: pydidas.workflow.workflow_tree._WorkflowTree.execute_process_and_get_results
     :noindex:

+Using the :py:class:`WorkflowTree <pydidas.workflow.workflow_tree._WorkflowTree>`
-Using the ``WorkflowTree`` from the example above, the following example demonstrates the usage.
+from the example above, the following example demonstrates the usage.

 .. code-block::